realnews-gateway/emergency-publishing-system/network-access-layer/security/active-probing-defense.md

 If the challenge is missing or invalid:

     - The server behaves like a normal HTTPS/CDN endpoint
-    - No VPN-specific behavior is exposed
+    - No covert behavior is exposed

 ---